federicomariamassari/udacity-dand/projects/p4/dand-p4-explore-and-summarise-data.md

   # Arguments:
   #   df: Data frame.
   #   country: The desired country.
 Enter as text (e.g., "Japan").
-  #   foreign.dir.list: List of non-native directors who shot at least one
+  #   foreign.directors.list: List of non-native directors who shot at least
-  #     movie in the selected country.
+  #     one movie in the selected country.
 The country and the list item must
   #     coincide; that is, the provided country name must be a valid element
   #     of the list.
-  #   exclude.rank.cat: To avoid making the plot visually too heavy, do not
-  #     include ranking categories in the list.
-Enter as (vector of) text.
   #
   # Keyword arguments:
+  #   exclude.rank.cat: To avoid making the plot visually too heavy, do not
+  #     include ranking categories in the list (default: "Bottom 1000").
   #   plot.title: Title of the plot, as text.
 If NA, no title is included
   #     (default: NA).
   #   xticks.distance: Distance between adjacent x-axis ticks, in years
-  #     (default: 5).
+  #     (default: 10).
   #   disp.ranking: If TRUE, include ranking in film labels (default: FALSE).
   #   disp.legend: If TRUE, display "geom.point" legend (default: FALSE).
   #   disp.caption: If TRUE, display plot caption.